blakadder/templates/_unsupported/blitzwolf_BW-CLT1.md

 type: Ceiling Light
 standard: eu
 ---
-Unfortunately the device used a WB3L wifi module.
+Unfortunately the device used a WB3L module.
 Fortunately it's pin-compatible with ESP-12F or ESP-07.
 Use one of them, flash it and replace the original WB3L to this one.

 The pull up resistors required in GPIO0 and CH_EN and pull down GPIO15.

+Working template:
 ```console
 {"NAME":"BW-CLT1","GPIO":[0,0,0,0,419,0,0,0,418,420,417,416,0,0],"FLAG":0,"BASE":18}
 ```